Hunterofemotion/English-Grammar-in-Use/Important Rules.md

 | ---------: | :------------ | :--- | --- | -------: | :------------ | :--- |
 |     **do** | I/you/we/they | have | or  | **have** | I/you/we/they | got  |
 |   **does** | he/she/it     | have | or  |  **has** | he/she/it     | got  |

+### Present Perfect

+Present Perfect = (have + past participle)
+                 I have   played
+               She has    played

+### Simple Present vs Present Perfect

+Simple Present              Present Perfect
+* Dan and Kate are married.
+They have been married for five years.
+* Are you married?
+How long have you been married?
+* Do you know Lisa?
+How long have you know her?
+* I know Lisa.
+I have known her for a long time.
+* Vera lives in Brasília.
+How long has she lived in Brasília?
+* I have a car?
+How long have you had your car? -> I have had it since April.

+### Present Continuous vs Present Perfect Continuous

+Present Continuous      Present Perfect Continuous

+* I'm studying German.
+How long have you been studying German?
+* David is watching TV.
+How long has he been watching TV?
+* It's raining.
+It has been raining all day.